codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/launch-composition.md

 ## Looking around

-In the root of this repository you'll find a file named `codefresh.yml`, this is our [pipeline definition]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/) and it describes the different steps that comprise our process.
+In the root of this repository you'll find a file named `codefresh.yml`.
+This is our [pipeline definition]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/) and it describes the different steps that comprise our process.
 Let's quickly review the contents of this file:

   `codefresh.yml`
 {% highlight yaml %}